Structure of cell decompositions in Extremal Szemer\'edi-Trotter examples

 By Theorem \ref{refine3} we may chose a subset $J(\lines^{\prime}, \pts^{\prime}) \subset I(\lines^{\prime}, \pts^{\prime})$ such that $|J(\lines^{\prime}, \pts^{\prime})| \gtrsim N^{{4 \over 3}-}$ and every line has $\lesssim N^{+}$ incidences from $J(\lines^{\prime}, \pts^{\prime})$ per cell.

 \begin{defn}[Fast lines] We say that a line is $\alpha-$fast for a sector $s$ if it has $\sim N^{{2 \over 3}+\alpha\pm}$ crossings with lines in $\lines$. \end{defn}

 This is the enemy case.
-Our goal is to show these do not contribute significantly to the number of incidences in the sector.
-Note that since a fast line crosses $N^{{2 \over 3}+\alpha \pm}$ lines of $\lines$ in $s$, it must cross at least $N^{\alpha-}$ of the randomly selected lines $l^{\prime}$ and therefore must enter at least $N^{\alpha-}$ cells.
-Similarly by Theorem \ref{bushconstruction} each $\alpha$ fast line enters no more than $N^{\alpha+}$ cells in $s$.
+An $\alpha-$fast line crosses $N^{{2 \over 3}+\alpha \pm}$ lines of $\lines$ in $s$.
+By Theorem \ref{nicerefinement} the number of lines that may enter any given cell is $\lesssim N^{{2 \over 3}+}$.
+Thus an $\alpha-$fast line takes at most $N^{{2 \over 3}+}$ line-line crossings per cell and therefore must enter at least $N^{\alpha-}$ cells.
+By Theorem \ref{bushconstruction} each $\alpha-$fast line enters no more than $N^{\alpha+}$ cells in $s$.
+Our goal is to show that fast lines do not contribute significantly to the number of incidences in the sector.